roosmeri/Project-of-Rookka/README.md

 ## How to use

-The project is a Django application.
+The project is a Django application using Solr.
+Solr must be running on the fiwiki (Finnish wikipedia) core for the app to work.
 One must clone this repo and run the application with the command:

 $python3 manage.py runserver

 from the upper RookkaSite directory.

 Then navigate to http://localhost:8000/RookkaProject/ with one's browser.
 The site should show an input box and search button.
 Write your query words to the box and "Try your luck!".
 The titles and a tiny caption of the articles that contain the query words in title or text will show on the site.

 ##